sergey-serov/devart-template/project_posts/2014-03-24-Conception-and-ideas.md

 User just provides access to his online albums and gets new vision of his life - color vision - what her/his camera sees and what a person does.
 And how it correlates with colors in different spheres in the World.

 Material: Image on computer monitor, telephone or big screen.
-T-shirt - "colors from my student life" and "colors from my family life"
+"Colors from my student life" and "colors from my family life".

 Inspiration lines: early summer rain, Rain, sea or big river walves, flame...